 The scream of the motos struggling up the hill taking their owners to work suddenly stopped and even the dogs were instantly silenced, with no passers-by to bark at as the Spanish lockdown was introduced.
 It was immediate, and immediately enforced with loud hailers touring the streets telling people to stay inside.
 Police patrolled the roads into the towns and cities.
 Why had Spain been in total lockdown for a week before the United Kingdom even tentatively closed the schools and pubs but let non-essential employment continue?
 Both countries had access to the same data and science on which to formulate a response yet came to very different conclusions about how to manage the crisis.

-The initial UK Government approach, so called ‘herd immunity’, anticipated a 60 to 80 per cent infection rate with subsequent immunity amongst those contracting the virus.
-This approach differed from the rest of the world and contrasted with the received wisdom of the World Health Organisation (WHO) that sought sustained, energetic suppression, testing and follow up.
+The initial UK government approach, so called ‘herd immunity’, anticipated a 60 to 80 percent infection rate with subsequent immunity amongst those contracting the virus.
+This approach differed from the rest of the world and contrasted with the received wisdom of the World Health Organization (WHO) that sought sustained, energetic suppression, testing and follow up.
 The ‘precautionary principle’ of health policy makers and the ‘do no harm’ principle of doctors seemed no longer to apply.
 The UK had become an untested ‘start up’ for a new way of tackling disease with an unproven approach being tried on an unsuspecting population.
-Inevitably then, the science on which Government decisions were made became the focus of press and academic attention.
+Inevitably then, the science on which government decisions were made became the focus of press and academic attention.

-The selection of the research and data that ‘counted’ for Government policy-making suggests a fairly close match with the type of data and research sought and adopted, very successfully, by Dominic Cummins, No 10’s chief policy advisor, in both the Leave campaign and the Conservative general election victory.
-On the back of these successes, Cummins has made no secret of his desire for Government policy to be (big) data led, predictive and collated in real time.
-To achieve this end, he has sought to fill Government posts with “data scientists and software developers; economists; policy experts; project managers; communication experts; junior researchers…”
+The selection of the research and data that ‘counted’ for government policy-making suggests a fairly close match with the type of data and research sought and adopted, very successfully, by Dominic Cummings, No 10’s chief policy advisor, in both the Leave campaign and the Conservative general election victory.
+On the back of these successes, Cummings has made no secret of his desire for government policy to be (big) data led, predictive and collated in real time.
+To achieve this end, he has sought to fill government posts with “data scientists and software developers; economists; policy experts; project managers; communication experts; junior researchers”.